reem12345/Cell-Type-Specific-Graphs/README.md

 ```

 ### 2- Data
-To reproduce the results for a specific dataset, download the processed data _.h5ad_ and _.pkl_ files (named after the dataset) from the following links, and place them in the `Data` folder created during the setup step:
+To reproduce the results for a specific dataset, download the preprocessed data _.h5ad_ and _.pkl_ files (named after the dataset) from the following links, and place them in the `Data` folder created during the setup step:

 - All datasets are here: https://figshare.com/s/7beaf41998af17bdbe33
 - NeurIPS dataset: https://figshare.com/s/b7f07ac5c522db3ba3af